Margot Robbie Went Undercover On Conservative Twitter For Bombshell

 Some of the greatest actors in Hollywood have relied on method acting to really help them get into character for their films.
 Robert DeNiro actually earned his cab driving license for the 1976 the Martin Scorsese classic Taxi Driver, and Shia LaBeouf, known for taking risks, actually dropped acid to prepare for his role in Charlie Countryman.
 Now, Australian actress Margot Robbie has joined the ranks of method actors taking extreme measures for her film Bombshell, infiltrating the right wing side of Twitter to see how millennial conservative women think.

 Bombshell tells the story of how the sexual harassment reports made by Gretchen Carlson (Nicole Kidman), Megyn Kelly (Charlize Theron), and the fictional associate producer Kayla Popsil (Robbie) led to the epic downfall of late Fox News CEO Roger Ailes (John Lithgow).
-The film, which hit theaters in December, examined the conservative network's not-so-secret toxic work culture of misogyny.
+The film, which is released here on the 24th of January, examined the conservative network's not-so-secret toxic work culture of misogyny.

 Advertisement